Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: All honey with the cheese?

-A:You eat honey with the cheese twice daily and for people that are very underweight they can eat it more, but you make sure that’s separate from where you have your cheese to detox.
+A: You eat honey with the cheese twice daily and for people that are very underweight they can eat it more, but you make sure that’s separate from where you have your cheese to detox.
 So, I usually recommend that people have cheese and honey together 35 minutes after their meat meals – after they finish their